Physical Hazards

 • Store unused batteries in secondary containment to prevent spills.

 • Have an acid spill kit available.
 The waste from a spill may contain lead and neutralized wastes may be toxic.
-Contact EHS at 541-346-2348 for hazardous waste disposal.
+Contact EHS for hazardous waste disposal.

 • Properly dispose of your used batteries.